Skip to main content

 Leaps and Bounds Therapy Services

-Leaps and Bounds Therapy provides pediatric physical therapy services in your home servicing Chicago and the North suburbs.
+Leaps and Bounds Therapy provides pediatric physical, occupational, and speech therapy services in your home servicing Chicago and the North suburbs.

 What is Pediatric Physical Therapy?